 Protein improves body composition

-Many cyclists looking to climb a hill faster will be aware that shifting a few pounds is often more effective and less expensive than trading in bike parts for lighter options.
+Many cyclists looking to climb hills faster will be aware that shifting a few pounds is often more effective and less expensive than trading in bike parts for lighter options.
 Protein can give you a head start here too.

 Increasing the percentage of calories from protein while reducing calories slightly (with a 500 calorie maximum reduction from maintenance need) has been shown to lead to a greater loss of fat compared to cutting calories on a carbohydrate-dominant diet, retaining more of your muscle to help power you up those climbs.